Home

 Mellotrons used:

 "Does humour belong in music?", Frank Zappa once asked, except he spelt 'humour', 'humor', being a Yank.
 There's a long and (dis)honourable tradition of musical humourists, from the brilliantly acerbic (Tom Lehrer), through to the low-brow, low-budget ("Weird Al" Yankovic, whose quality is summed up by his need to point out his 'weirdness').
-Martin Mull is an actor who discovered a yen for stand-up comedy and has pursued parallel careers in straight acting, comedy and musical parody, although the latter seems largely confined to the '70s, which may well be a good thing.
+Martin Mull (1943-2024) was an actor who discovered a yen for stand-up comedy and has pursued parallel careers in straight acting, comedy and musical parody, although the latter seems largely confined to the '70s, which may well be a good thing.

 Santa Doesn't Cop Out On Dope was his rib-tickling Christmas single from 1973 and is... awful.
 It's not even funny, certainly by today's standards, with tedious lyrics about why Santa doesn't do heroin ('dope' in the States).
 Unfunny.
 The strings are real, but Keith Spring's polyphonic Mellotron flute part is pretty cool, although I wouldn't go as far as to call it a saving grace.
 If you really must hear it, it's apparently anthologised not only on a Mull CD compilation, Mulling it Over: A Musical Oeuvre-View of Martin Mull, but also a generic Christmas effort, Have a Nice Christmas: Holiday Hits of the 70s.